freiste/mln_mnist_classification/README.md

 # mln_mnist_classification
-Classification of mnist dataset with a MLN.
+Classification of mnist dataset with an MLN.